Who Can Apostille a Document in the USA: Key Entities Involved

 Legal Documents

-- Powers of Attorney: If you are granting authority to someone abroad for financial or health-related matters, ensure your power of attorney document is apostilled.
+- Powers of Attorney: If you are granting authority to someone abroad for financial or health-related matters, make sure your power of attorney document is apostilled.

 - Contracts: Businesses engaging in international contracts should consider getting their agreements apostilled to prevent issues with recognition.